Hadron masses from a Kaluza-Klein like Model: Appendix

 \subsection{Coordinates and velocities within the ten dimensions}

 The coordinate origin is chosen to be at the entangled partner-particle location.
 So, $z^{1}=z$ is the normalized distance between two entangled particles.
 The normalized distance between the two particles is of interest only.
 Therefore, the coordinate systems $z^{1}$-axis is selected to point in the direction of the particle and the two other spatial coordinates are zero.
 Within the compact dimensions a stable excitation is spread out onto the complete cycle $4 \pi r_{i}$.
-For some calculations, e.g. of the Coulomb force, it is necessary to use one single coordinate, the average of the compact dimension's range.
+A specific point on a compactified coordinate is described below with $0\le K <1$.

-The velocities of the 3-space is as usual smaller $c$ for massive particle (induced by the higher dimensions) and equal to the speed of light for massless particles and excitations (gravitational waves).
+The velocities in 3-space is smaller $c$ for massive particle (induced by the higher dimensions) and equal to the speed of light for the photon and excitations of the 4D-spacetime (gravitational waves).
 Within the higher dimensions velocity is always the speed of light.